-When it comes to fitness, muscle growth, or just general health, one of the most commonly asked questions is, “How much protein should I eat?”
+When it comes to fitness, muscle gain, or just staying healthy, one of the most common questions people ask is:

 1. Protein Helps with Fat Loss